Spigell/sparky/README.md

 For instance, for mentioned module Sparky::Plugin::Email we might have this header lines:

     use v6;

-  unit module Sparky::Plugin::Email;
+    unit module Sparky::Plugin::Hello;

 That is it.

-The module should export `run` routine which is invoked when Sparky processes a plugin:
+The module should have `run` routine which is invoked when Sparky processes a plugin:

-    sub run ( %parameters ) {
+    our sub run ( %parameters ) {

     }